-This doll is wearing a very decorative traditional Korean costume called hanbok, which consists of a long-sleeved blouse (jeogori) coming to just below the breasts and a very full wrap-around skirt (chima).
-The blouse is made of white cotton with a red trim (git) following the line of the V-shaped neck and multi-coloured striped cuffs (kkeutdong).
-There is a long bow (goreum) of the same multi-coloured material on the front of the blouse with a red eight-petalled metal flower holding it in place (possibly a stylised lotus flower).
+This doll is wearing a very decorative traditional Korean costume called hanbok, which consists of a long-sleeved jacket (jeogori) coming to just below the breasts and a very full wrap-around skirt (chima).
+The jacket is made of white cotton with a red trim (git) following the line of the V-shaped neck and multi-coloured striped cuffs (kkeutdong).
+There is a long bow (goreum) of the same multi-coloured material on the front of the jacket with a red eight-petalled metal flower holding it in place (possibly a stylised lotus flower).
 Her skirt is made of two layers of bright pink mesh.
 The upper layer has a row of ten-petalled flowers printed in gold running around it.
 The red ribbon holding her plait also has gold flowers on it but with 12 petals.
 She has a pair of white long-legged pants on underneath her skirts.

 Her white shoes (hye) are part of her plastic body.